GiovsTech/Website/content/post/introduction-in-my-blog/index.en.md

 ### Foreword

-Yes, I have realized a blog, a daily blog!
-I love so much the blog system and the community of the blog, that understand the thougths of the blogger.
+Yes, I have realized a blog!
+I so love the systems behind blogging, i.e. the backend, and the communities that are born in a blog.

 When I though of open a blog, I dreamt that I could write my life in few paragraphs.
 So , I decided try with Hugo framework, framework  written in GO, that change the site's type.